milon27/react-sidebar/README.md

 ### How to use

-1. import css in main.js/ts or app.jsx or app.tsx.
+1. Import css in main.js/ts or app.jsx or app.tsx.

 ```ts
 import "../node_modules/@milon27/react-sidebar/dist/react-sidebar.css";
 ```

-2. customize main color with css variables
+2. Customize main color with css variables

 ```css
 /* if you are using tailwind */